-Trust us, these presents never fail to impress
+Trust us, these gifts never fail to impress

 Runners usually have a hard time carrying hydration.
 Wearing a vest or belt is sometimes uncomfortable especially with all the chafing.
 A regular water bottle is an upper body workout in itself (which is not a good thing), but this bottle makes things simple.
 It can be hooked on your nape or race belt and it’s even ergonomically easy to hold.

 If you run on the treadmill or in the city, GPS watches usually won’t work.
 The best solution is to get a foot pod to track your mileage.
 This pod takes it to the next level.
 It shows your cadence, rate of impact, leg swing, and even summarizes your grade.
 The best part?
 It’s fully compatible with Zwift.

 Hammer Perpetuem, P1,800 for 16 servings (single-serve sachets are also available)

 Are you or your loved one looking for sustainable, long-distance, energy-packed fuel that’s easy to carry, mixes quickly, and tastes great?
 Then this one’s for you.
 Hammer Perpetuem is a mixture of carbs, fats, and protein that can see you through your first triathlon.
 Now you can put the hammer down without bonking.
 You can order directly here.

 Another device that’s fully compatible with Zwift is the TickrX.
 This heart rate monitor links with all ANT+ devices (e.g. Garmin) and all Bluetooth-enabled devices (e.g. smartphones, laptops, etc.), which means you only need one strap to rule them all.

 If your athlete complains about dehydration, they simply need to drink more.
 However, drinking can often be a challenge in itself especially when they’re on the aerobars.
 The solution, stick their hydration right between their arms.
 The straw allows the user to stay hydrated while maintaining an aero position.
 That’s a bigger deal than you think.